Abu al-Hussein al-Husseini al-Qurashi: Leader of the Islamic State

-Places from where pledges of allegiance have been documented by Islamic State official media to Abu al Hussein.

 By 19 January 2023, Abu al-Hussein had received pledges from all Islamic State provinces, and also from Islamic State supporters in around 40 countries.
 He also received some pledges of support from outside people who were not previously part of the group.

 As of April, according to an Iraqi security official, Iraqi, Turkish and American intelligence agencies were cooperating with each other to identify Abu al-Hussein al-Husseini.

 Alleged death reports

 On 27 February 2023, Iraqi media reported the killing of Abu al-Hussein in an operation by the Iraqi Army in the desert of Anbar, but these reports were not confirmed by Iraqi military officials.

 In June 2023, British tabloid the Daily Mirror claimed that Abu al-Hussein was possibly among 5 IS leaders who were reportedly killed in an Iraqi/UK airstrike in the Hamrin region of Iraq, but the report was not confirmed by any other sources and the eventual confirmation of Abu al-Hussein's death said he was killed in Syria, not Iraq.